Corkscrew (Cedar Point): History

 Before the ride's opening, The Great Lake Erie Roller was renamed to Corkscrew due to requests from board members.
 The ride opened as Corkscrew on May 15, 1976.
 The coaster opened as the first in the world to feature three inversions – a vertical loop and a double corkscrew.
-Great American Revolution (now known as The New Revolution) at Six Flags Magic Mountain opened seven days prior, claiming the record as the first modern coaster to feature a vertical loop.

 Characteristics

 Location

 The ride's station is located on the Top Thrill 2 midway next to Super Himalaya and near Power Tower.
 It was the first coaster to have inversions featuring a walkway underneath.

 Trains

 Corkscrew originally had three 24-passenger trains painted red, white, and blue, a color scheme inspired by the U.S. Bicentennial in 1976, the year the ride was introduced.
 Riders are restrained by over-the-shoulder restraints with interlocking seat belts and are required to be 48 in to ride.
 Unlike more modern coasters, the restraints in every car cannot be unlocked all at once.
 Pedals are hinged on the backs of each car, which must be manually released and locked individually by ride operators on the platform.